19 Must-Have Tools To Begin Your CRO Journey

 The prioritization stage

 Once you’ve created your hypothesis, it’s time to design, develop, and test the variations you’re planning to run against the original versions.
-You can either hire a dedicated resource or a team to build A/B testing experiments or use CRO services offered by VWO.
+You can either hire a dedicated resource or a team to build A/B testing experiments or use the support provided by VWO.

 Here are some must-have tools for this stage.